JustinShillingford/ChatroomV2/README.md

 ```
 * Restart the server by typing Ctrl^C in the terminal and running ` $ npm start` again.
 You have to do this every time you change any code.
 * Now, you should be able to run the test GET request from postman.

+* NOW, we can go one stop further : open up this collection of postman tests.
+Instead of All of these requests sending to your guys' Firebase projects, they are all directed at my server.
+You can actually simulate a chatroom this way!

+* Obviously, we don't want to ONLY interact with our server via Postman.
+However, next week you are going to learn how to connect to 3rd party libraries from the iOS side of things.

+* But even this really simple app has a lot of potential for added features -- we could add "groups" that users belong to (similar to groupme) pretty easily or add login functionality to keep the system secure.
+We can do all of this JUST with firebase and a few more sections of data.

+* But it doesnt stop there -- Firebase has some pretty crazy realtime functionality built in.
+If you want to explore them, there are a ton of great tutorials on how to get started.